 Mike Cherry, National Policy Chairman at the Federation of Small Businesses said:

 SMEs represent 99% of all businesses yet a survey of our members suggests that around 70 per cent of them rarely or never bid for government procurement opportunities.
 As such we welcome these efforts by the Cabinet Office to tackle procurement practices and allow SMEs to deliver value for taxpayers.
 I would encourage all SMEs to use the Mystery Shopper scheme to report problems with public sector procurement.

 Available today on YouTube is a short video of Sally Collier, Government Deputy Chief Procurement Officer, talking about the Cabinet Office Mystery Shopper scheme and why it is so important for suppliers to report bad procurements.

 The Mystery Shopper scheme has made real changes to how public sector procurements are carried out.
-For example, after the Cabinet Office raised concerns about excessive insurance requirements with the British Council, they reduced the required insurance levels on the contract in question for the complainant and other suppliers by between 50 per cent and 90 per cent.
-Imperial College Healthcare settled the outstanding invoices of two small suppliers that had not been paid on time and committed to tighten their internal processes to ensure that the problems did not recur, while Eastern Shires Purchasing Organisation (ESPO) has implemented a pre-market engagement process to ensure a more informed, shorter and smoother procurement process.
+For example, after the Cabinet Office raised concerns about excessive insurance requirements with the British Council, they reduced the required insurance levels on the contract in question for the complainant and other suppliers by between 50% and 90%.
+Imperial College Healthcare settled the outstanding invoices of 2 small suppliers that had not been paid on time and committed to tighten their internal processes to ensure that the problems did not recur, while Eastern Shires Purchasing Organisation (ESPO) has implemented a pre-market engagement process to ensure a more informed, shorter and smoother procurement process.